G. Russell Bell, Ph.D.Chief Scientific Officer Emeritus

 Linda G. Griffith, Ph.D., is the School of Engineering Teaching Innovation Professor of Biological and Mechanical Engineering and MacVicar Fellow at MIT, where she directs the Center for Gynepathology Research and the DARPA/NIH-funded Human Physiome on a Chip Program.
 Griffith received a bachelor's degree from Georgia Tech and a Ph.D. degree from the University of California at Berkeley, both in chemical engineering.
 Griffith’s research is in the field of regenerative medicine and tissue engineering.
 Her laboratory, in collaboration with J. Upton and C. Vacanti, was the first to combine a degradable scaffold with donor cells to create tissue-engineered cartilage in the shape of a human ear.
 The 3D printing process she co-invented for creation of complex scaffolds is used for manufacture of FDA-approved scaffolds for bone regeneration.
 She is also a pioneer in devising ways to control nano-scale stimulation of cells by molecular cues, and in creation of 3D tissue models for drug development.
 Her work has been featured on television documentary shows including Scientific American Frontiers.
 She is a member of the National Academy of Engineering, and the recipient of a MacArthur Foundation Fellowship, the Popular Science Brilliant 10 Award, NSF Presidential Young Investigator Award, the MIT Class of 1960 Teaching Innovation Award, Radcliffe Fellow, and several awards from professional societies.
 She has served as a member of the advisory councils for the National Institute for Dental and Craniofacial Research and the National Institute of Arthritis, Musculoskeletal and Skin Diseases at NIH.
 As chair of the undergraduate curriculum committee for biological engineering at MIT, she led development of the new Biological Engineering SB degree program, which was approved in 2005 as MIT’s first new undergraduate major in 39 years.

-Anjali Kumar has had nearly 20 years of experience with increasing responsibility in the biopharmaceutical industry, and is currently the Due Diligence Lead, Corporate Development for Shire Pharmaceuticals.
-She previously served as the vice president, nonclinical R&D and scientific affairs at Flexion Therapeutics, Inc. She has a strong scientific background and drug discovery and development experience gained in large pharmaceutical and small biotech company environments.
+Anjali Kumar, Ph.D., has 20 years of experience with increasing responsibility in the biopharmaceutical industry, and is currently responsible for developing an external early-stage innovation pipeline aligned with the strategies of Johnson & Johnson’s businesses, with primary priority given to the pharmaceutical sector.
+She previously served as the Due Diligence Lead, Corporate Development for Shire Pharmaceuticals, and before that she was the vice president, nonclinical R&D and scientific affairs at Flexion Therapeutics, Inc. She has a strong scientific background and drug discovery and development experience gained in large pharmaceutical and small biotech company environments.
 She has experience advancing several small molecules and proteins into initial clinical development and continuing to support them through later stages of development and eventual regulatory approval.
 Kumar has worked in the area of inflammation in musculoskeletal, respiratory, and cardiovascular diseases.
 She was previously vice president of R&D at Clinquest, Inc. where she led the strategic drug development consulting team that worked on multiple programs in both the U.S. and in Europe.
 Prior to that, she was senior director, pharmacology at Critical Therapeutics, Inc. and principal scientist and project leader at Wyeth Research/Genetics Institute.
 She received her postdoctoral training at Pharmacia and Upjohn, Inc. She holds a Ph.D. in bioengineering from Georgia Institute of Technology and a Bachelor’s degree in Chemical Engineering from the Indian Institute of Technology.

-Bruce Lavin, M.D. is the head of external engagement and policy within the neurology unit of UCB, Inc. Lavin has 25 years of clinical experience and more than 15 years of industry experience, leading medical affairs and clinical development programs and divisions for major pharmaceutical companies in the areas of immunology, virology and anti-infectives.
-Most recently, Lavin was the vice president and therapeutic head for Bristol-Myers Squibb where he led the U.S. clinical and launch preparations for anti-virals in HIV, HCV, rheumatology, and transplant.
+Bruce Lavin, M.D. has 25 years of clinical experience and more than 15 years of industry experience, leading medical affairs and clinical development programs and divisions for major pharmaceutical companies in the areas of immunology, virology and anti-infectives.
+Most recently, Lavin was head of external engagement and policy within the neurology unit of UCB, Inc. Lavin was the vice president and therapeutic head for Bristol-Myers Squibb where he led the U.S. clinical and launch preparations for anti-virals in HIV, HCV, rheumatology, and transplant.
 Prior to Bristol-Myers Squibb, he held senior medical roles for both Novartis and Sanofi-Aventis in the areas of infectious disease, immunology, transplantation, virology and the central nervous system.
 Additionally, Lavin has a vast military career, currently serving as a medical doctor for the U.S. Navy Reserve.
 From 2009-2010, he provided medical care and support in a combat area during Operation Iraqi Freedom.
 Lavin holds a bachelor’s degree from the University of California Irvine and a master’s of public health from the University of California, Los Angeles.
 He received his medical degree from the F. Herbert School of Medicine at Uniformed Services University of the Health Sciences in Bethesda, Maryland.

 Anthony Lee has over 18 years of experience in the medical device business.
 He is currently the president of Eyegenix LLC, a venture backed start-up developing a biosynthetic cornea for the treatment of corneal blindness.
 In 2011, Eyegenix and sister company Skai Ventures were awarded the statewide winner of the APEC 2011 Business Innovation Showcase.
 Prior to Eyegenix, Lee led the research and development team at Coalescent Surgical, Inc., a venture funded medical device startup focused on minimally invasive cardiovascular bypass and valve fixation.
 Coalescent Surgical was acquired by Medtronic, Inc. in 2004.
 Prior to his work at Coalescent, Lee led R&D efforts at two venture financed companies: Vivant Medical, which was acquired by Valley Lab/Tyco, and AneuRx, which was acquired by Medtronic Inc. Lee is a registered professional engineer in the state of California.
 He holds numerous U.S. and international patents with several pending.
 Lee received his BME and MSME from Georgia Tech in 1993 and 1995, respectively.
 He currently splits his time between San Francisco, CA and Honolulu, HI.